 The Château de Villandry is a glorious castle-palace that is located in Villandry in France.
 Known until the 17th century as Colombier, the land where the ancient fortress stood was acquired by Jean Le Breton who was France’s Controller-General under King Francis I in the early 16th century.
 Later a new château was constructed around the 14th-century.
-Here is where King Philip II of France has once met Richard I of England to discuss the peace treaty.
+Here is where King Philip II of France has once met Richard I of England to discuss the mail order viagra in uk peace treaty.

 • La Doulce Terrasse Restaurant